 To get started with enabling an SSL certificate on your WordPress site, you’ll need to purchase a suitable option from a Certificate Authority (CA) and then install it on your web server following their instructions.
 After installation, make sure all internal links within your website use HTTPS instead of HTTP by updating settings in WordPress admin panel or by utilizing plugins designed for this purpose.

-With these measures in place, not only will you have fortified your website against potential threats but also paved the way towards better visitor experience and elevated credibility online.
+With these measures in place, you will have fortified your website against potential threats and paved the way towards better visitor experience and elevated credibility online.

 Now that we’ve discussed securing connections through SSL certificates let us transition into another essential aspect – monitoring and limiting user access on your WordPress site.